-- Recognition, validation and certification of non-formal and informal learning for VET teachers and trainers. - Participation of the National Coordinator in EU programmes for the development of a European framework of qualifications for VET teachers and trainers. - Development of model programmes for training of VET teachers and trainers. - Introduction of a suitable system of validation and certification of the training providers. - 6.
-The HRDA has the responsibility for the promotion and gradual establishment and operation of a System of Vocational Qualifications.
+- Recognition, validation and certification of non-formal and informal learning for VET teachers and trainers. - Participation of the National Coordinator in EU programmes for the development of a European framework of qualifications for VET teachers and trainers. - Development of model programmes for training of VET teachers and trainers.

+- Introduction of a suitable system of validation and certification of the training providers. - 6.
+The HRDA has the responsibility for the gradual establishment and operation of a System of Vocational Qualifications (SVQ).
 The Human Resource Development Law of 1999 (No 125 (I)/99), which replaced the Law of 1974 for the Industrial Training Authority, broadened the authority's powers and gave new impetus to the issue of the standards of Vocational Qualifications.
+More specifically, the new law clearly places the power and authority on the HRDA to "set standards of vocational qualifications for any category or categories of persons employed, provide for the assessment and issue the relevant certificates of vocational qualifications".